plainoldcheese/YourTube/README.md

 ## todo

-1. make script a command line tool that can take input from anywhere and with any file name
+[] make script a command line tool that can take input from anywhere and with any file name [] add more comments
-2. add more comments
+[x] give script output to a file
-3. give script output to a file
+[] improve output file (less convoluted method)
-4. possibly fetch thumbnails
+[] possibly fetch thumbnails